sudipbhakat07/sudipbhakat07/README.md

 Hello, I am Sudip Bhakat, a 3rd year student of B.E(Information Technology) at Sinhgad Institute of Technology and Science, Pune. <br>
 I have in depth knowledge of Core Java and decent knowledge of Kotlin and Android Development.
-I have also worked on some android apps projects."
+I have also worked on some android projects."

 <h2 align="center">Connect Me !! 🤝</h2>